Maps and Pins Team Building and Diversity Activity

-The maps and pins team building activity is a simple and effective way for a group of individuals to learn more about each other.
-It’s particularly helpful where team members have diverse backgrounds.Summary by The World of Work Project
+The maps and pins team building and diversity activity helps people to learn more about each other.
+It’s particularly useful where team members have diverse backgrounds.

 The activity quite intimate and works well in small to medium teams (4-12) when done face to face.
 Variants of the activity can work fairly well as inclusion activities at much larger scales if done virtually, provided you have the appropriate technology.
 The activity is particularly useful for multi-cultural teams.